crossbario/autobahn-python/docs/xbr-cli.rst

     --username USERNAME   For on-boarding, the new member username.
     --email EMAIL         For on-boarding, the new member email address.
     --market MARKET       For creating new markets, the market UUID.
+    --market_title MARKET_TITLE
+                            For creating new markets, the market title.
+    --market_label MARKET_LABEL
+                            For creating new markets, the market label.
+    --market_homepage MARKET_HOMEPAGE
+                            For creating new markets, the market homepage.
+    --provider_security PROVIDER_SECURITY
+    --consumer_security CONSUMER_SECURITY
+    --market_fee MARKET_FEE
     --marketmaker MARKETMAKER
                             For creating new markets, the market maker address.
     --actor_type {1,2,3}  Actor type: PROVIDER = 1, CONSUMER = 2, PROVIDER_CONSUMER (both) = 3
     --vcode VCODE         For verifications of actions, the verification UUID.
     --vaction VACTION     For verifications of actions (on-board, create-market, ..), the verification code.
+    --channel CHANNEL     For creating new channel, the channel UUID.
+    --channel_type {1,2}  Channel type: Seller (PAYING) = 1, Buyer (PAYMENT) = 2
+    --delegate DELEGATE   For creating new channel, the delegate address.
+    --amount AMOUNT       Amount to open the channel with.
+In tokens of the market coin type, used as means of payment in the market of the channel.

 On-board member
 ---------------